Carol Trujillo

 Director Sènior, Spain

-Hotel Financing Challenges in 2025
+Hotel financing challenges in 2025

 The modernization of Spain’s hotel sector has progressed at different speeds in recent years.
 While large hotel groups and high-category assets have successfully attracted investment for their repositioning, medium and small hotels— which constitute a fundamental part of the sector and are mostly owned by individual proprietors—face a structural deficit in CAPEX investment.
 This lack of resources limits their ability to modernize, affecting their competitiveness and jeopardizing their viability against large investors and hotel chains.